caioba19/caioba19/README.md

 **`Desenvolvedora FullStack`**

 <h2 align="left">Hi 👋!
-My name is Caio Vinicius and I'm programador, i from Salvador Brazil</h2>

-Sou Caio Vinícius, estudante de Análise e Desenvolvimento de Sistemas, com formação técnica em informática.
-Apaixonado por tecnologia, programação e desenvolvimento web, venho construindo minha trajetória com foco em Python, HTML, CSS, JavaScript, Java, SQL e C. Acredito no aprendizado constante e no desenvolvimento de projetos práticos como forma de evoluir e gerar impacto através da tecnologia.
+My name is Caio Vinicius, and I’m a Software Development student from Salvador, Brazil, with a technical background in IT.
+I’m passionate about technology, programming, and web development, and I’ve been building my journey with a focus on Python, HTML, CSS, JavaScript, Java, SQL, and C. I believe in continuous learning and developing practical projects as a way to grow professionally and create impact through technology.</h2>

 ###